syedobaidahmed33-lang/studyflow-capstone/README.md

 The application is mobile-friendly through CSS media queries.
 On wide screens, task cards and summary cards appear in multi-column grids.
 On small screens, the layout stacks into one column, the navigation becomes vertical, and buttons become easier to tap.
 This should be tested in browser DevTools using a mobile viewport before submission.

-## Additional Information

-For the final video, show the application live instead of walking through code.
-A strong video demo should begin with a slide or text showing the required edX and GitHub usernames, then demonstrate registration or login, course creation, task creation, the dashboard filter, the no-refresh Mark Complete button, and the responsive mobile viewport.
-The README is intentionally detailed because the assignment emphasizes that a short or vague README can cause the project to fail.